durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

    ![](../Images/sc900-image18.png)

-1. Enter the temporary password **Naja8996**.
+1. Enter the temporary password that you have provided earlier.

     ![](../Images/sc900-image19.png)

 1. You are now prompted to Update your password.
-In the Current password field, enter **Naja8996**.
+In the Current password field, enter the password that you have provided earlier.

 1. In the New password field enter, **SC900-Lab**.
 In the Confirm your password field enter SC900-Lab, then select Sign in.
 Note: As a best practice, a more secure password should be used.
 This password is chosen, for expediency and only for the purpose of this lab.